ka-de/cringe.live/content/_index.md

   </div>
 </div>

-> It is the shape of things to come, the pattern of death!
->
 > (Awkward Silence)
 >
 > You have entered the lair of a delinquent, born at precisely the right time.